jordw/heftydb/README.md

 are written with a full B+tree index for memory efficiency, even at very large table sizes.

 ###Snapshotted multi-version concurrency control
-Reads and range scans never block writes
+Reads and range scans never block writes.

 ###Off-heap data structures
 Operations in the critical read and write paths are implemented using off-heap memory wherever possible to reduce GC pressure and memory overhead.

-###Multi-threaded table writes and compactions
+###Multi-threaded compactions
-Make use of multiple CPU cores.
+Make use of multiple CPU cores for table writes and table compactions

-###Pluggable Compaction Strategies
+###Pluggable compaction strategies
-It's easy to provide custom compaction behavior tailored to specific work loads.
+Provide custom compaction behavior tailored to specific work loads.

 ##Example Usage